-All switch ports support full fabric capability.
-Full fabric allows the Fibre Channel SAN Switch 2/16 to link or cascade to other StorageWorks Fibre Channel switches running v2.6x and above, building a highly scalable SAN fabric.
-The Fibre Channel SAN Switch 2/16 supports F-port, FL-port, and E-port connections and Distributed Name Server (DNS).
+The Fibre Channel SAN Switch 2/16 EL supports F\port, FL\port, and E\port connections and Distributed Name Server (DNS).

-The ports on the front panel of the SAN Switch 2/16 are color-coded in groups, with four purple ports alternating with four unmarked ports, to indicate which ports can be used in the same ISL trunking group (see "ISL Trunking," described next).
+The ports on the front panel of the SAN Switch 2/16 EL are color-coded in groups, with four purple ports alternating with four unmarked ports.
+This indicates which ports can be used in the same ISL trunking group (see "ISL Trunking," described next).
 Each port automatically negotiates to the highest common speed.